codacy/codacy-rubocop/docs/description/Lint_RedundantSafeNavigation.md

 In the example below, the safe navigation operator (`&.`) is unnecessary because `NilClass` has methods like `respond_to?` and `is_a?`.

+The `InferNonNilReceiver` option specifies whether to look into previous code paths to infer if the receiver can't be nil.
+This check is unsafe because the receiver can be redefined between the safe navigation call and previous regular method call.
+It does the inference only in the current scope, e.g. within the same method definition etc.

+The `AdditionalNilMethods` option specifies additional custom methods which are defined on `NilClass`.
+When `InferNonNilReceiver` is set, they are used to determine whether the receiver can be nil.

 # Examples

 ```ruby